pierrejacques/IPA.js/README.en.md

 const dftStr = new IPA('--');
 ```

-The `.check` method returns `wrong` when the data/property has different type from the default value, similar to the **type** strategy.
+The `.check` method returns `false` when the data/property has different type from the default value, similar to the **type** strategy.

 ``` javascript
 dftNum.check(''); // false